How to Estimate Software Development: Factors, Roadblocks, and Success Tips

 Software development time estimation, just as the name suggests, is the process of determining how long it will take to complete the project.
 This process involves gathering and analyzing the project’s requirements, then breaking them into small, manageable tasks, and then distributing them among the team.

 Predicting the software time frame isn’t always a straightforward process.
 First, you may work on long-term projects where specifications change over time.
-Secondly, no one is guaranteed against unforeseen problems that might get in the way of the development process, leading to delays, missed deadlines, and lost revenue.
+Secondly, no one is guaranteed against unforeseen problems that may get in the way of the development process, leading to delays, missed deadlines, and lost revenue.
 Therefore, it’s necessary to approach time estimation with caution, factoring in multiple variables.

 How to Measure an Effort in a Software Development Process?